wanderingmoose/Arduino-Oled-TCA9548A-Nixie-Test/README.md

 Like all my other repositories, I put my info here for my future knownledge.
 If any of this helps you, cool.
 It took me a long time get the leading zeros not to be displayed.
 But Dam!!!
 I got it figured.

+Clock:
+Under code directory there are afew sketches for a clock.
+These sketches are the same code for sideways Oled 128x64 pixel displays, but with different bitmaps for the numbers.
+Fonts used are Nixieone and 7 Segement.
+Also ones for 128x32 Oled displays.
 Wiring:
 TCA9548A has 8 I2C channels.
 Which allows for up to 8 displays.
 Display 5 is on channel 0 and display 1 is on channel 4.
 (Display order-5,4,3,2,1) Display 1 is the least signifigant digit.